latkerlo/latkerlo-jvotci/README.md

 # latkerlo jvotci

 A set of tools for creating and decomposing Lojban lujvo.
-Available in Python and JavaScript.
+Available in Python, JavaScript, and Rust.
 You can also try it out [here](https://latkerlo.github.io/latkerlo-jvotci/).

 In general, the distinction between morphologically valid brivla and other